 The Home Depot Canada Foundation believes that good neighbours make great neighbourhoods.
 The Foundation is dedicated to sharing our time, knowledge and resources to support affordable housing and build strong communities for Canadians in need.
 Our primary focus is supporting initiatives that help put an end youth homelessness.

-As such, we provide support to Canadian registered charities who share our commitment to building strong communities through two grant programs:
+As such, we provide support to Canadian registered charities who share our commitment to building strong communities and helping homeless and vulnerable youth through two grant programs:

-- Community Grants - provides registered Canadian charities with funding for affordable housing and community based improvement projects that benefit Canadians in need and encourage hands-on service through volunteer engagement.
+- Community Grants - provides registered Canadian charities with funding for affordable housing and community based improvement projects that benefit Canadians in need, in particular homeless youth and encourage hands-on service through volunteer engagement.

 - Maximum Grant: $5,000 (cash and/or The Home Depot gift card)

 - Application deadline: applications are accepted year-round for this program

 - Eligible Projects include but are not limited to: small-scale renovation and repair projects and programs that benefit vulnerable youth and affordable housing and neighbourhood improvement projects that involve rebuilding, repairing, painting, refurbishing, landscaping, and planting.

 Affordable Housing Grants - provides funding to Canadian registered charities making repairs, refurbishments and/or modifications to a housing accomdation that benefits homeless and vulnerable youth.

 - Program Deadline: : The LOI deadline for the 2014 cycle of our Affordable Housing Grants Program has passed.

 - Eligible Projects include but are not limited to: window replacement, weatherizing, painting, enhancements to the outdoor landscape (i.e. trees, gardens, seating areas), lighting or fixture upgrade projects, insulation improvements, small kitchen or washroom renovations.